GarimaGarg29/Fakenewsdetector/README.md

-# fake news classifier using Natural Language Processing
+# fake news classifier using NLP
 Machine Learning Algorithms used are Multinomial Naive Bayes and Passive Aggressive Classifier Algorithm